pennmush/pennmush/win32/README.txt

    game/aliascnf.dst               game/alias.cnf
    game/namescnf.dst               game/names.cnf
    game/restrictcnf.dst            game/restrict.cnf

-   For MS VS.NET 2005 and later:
-   No copying required!

-   VS.NET has been configured to copy the .dst files automatically if they do not exist, and the header files each time the project is compiled.
-This can be disabled or changed by going to Project -> pennmush Properties -> Configuration Properties -> Build Events -> Pre-Build Event and Post-Build Event.

    If you've already got src/*local.c files that you've modified, you'll just have to make sure that there are no new functions